HWTeng-Teaching/202502-Financial-Econometrics/513717030 _Jiun-Yi Chen/HW_20250224/C02Q16_Ian.md

 | **b₂ = βⱼ**  | 1.148     | 0.977    | 1.662    | 1.202    | 1.012    | 0.457    |
 | **SE(βⱼ)**   | (0.0895)  | (0.0978)  | (0.2069)  | (0.1222)  | (0.0946)  | (0.0716)  |
 | **N**        | 180       | 180      | 180      | 180      | 180      | 180      |

+The stocks Ford, GE, and Microsoft are relatively aggressive with Ford being the most aggressive with a beta value of $\beta_2$ = 1.662.

+The others are relatively defensive with Exxon Mobil being the most defensive with a beta value of $\beta_2$ = 0.457.